laravel/docs/dusk.md

         }
     }

 Once the method has been defined, you may use it within any test that utilizes the page.
-The browser instance will automatically be passed to the page method:
+The browser instance will automatically be passed as the first argument to custom page methods:

     use Tests\Browser\Pages\Dashboard;